noopur-zambare/noopur-zambare/README.md

 ## About Me
 Hi, I'm Noopur Zambare.
-I'm currently pursuing my MSc (Thesis) in Computing Science at the University of Alberta, where my research focuses on using large language models (LLMs) for clinical data de-identification to enhance the privacy of clinical notes.
+I'm currently pursuing my MSc (Thesis) in Computing Science at the University of Alberta, where my research focuses on using Large Language Models for clinical data de-identification to enhance the privacy of clinical notes.
 I received my BTech in Mechanical Engineering with a Minor in Data Science from IIT Jodhpur, India.

  <h3><u>:computer: Programming </u> </h3>